Metaphorical food for thought – Metaphors make magic in the mind. That’s what my dad told me.

 Save the Best for Last

-We discussed the importance of what we say and what we don’t say.
+We discussed the importance of what we say and don’t say.
 His audience would infer that his successful style and methods were down to the meticulous execution of a detailed plan (a hidden metaphor (a Trojan Horse) possibly).

 Wrap It Up in a Bow